Teaching Jobs at Midwestern University with Visa Sponsorship

 Which visa types does Midwestern University use for Teaching positions?

-Midwestern University supports several visa categories for Teaching roles, including H-1B for specialty occupation faculty, F-1 OPT and CPT for students transitioning into instructional or research positions, TN for eligible Canadian and Mexican nationals in qualifying disciplines, and J-1 for exchange visitors in academic or research teaching roles.
+Midwestern University supports several visa categories for Teaching roles, including H-1B for specialty occupation faculty, F-1 OPT and CPT for students transitioning into instructional or research positions, TN visa for eligible Canadian and Mexican nationals in qualifying disciplines, and J-1 visa for exchange visitors in academic or research teaching roles.
 The right pathway depends on your citizenship, degree field, and the specific teaching function being hired.

 What qualifications are typically expected for Teaching roles at Midwestern University?